publiclab/webjack-firmata/README.md

 __StandardFirmataWebJack__ is a modification of the standard Firmata firmware and thus has all its capabilities.
 Additionally a custom SysEx command is implemented, that reports exactly one analog reading.

 All sketches are configured with a 10 millisecond delay in the processing loop.
-This is due to crosstalk of requests messages.
+This is due to [crosstalk](https://en.wikipedia.org/wiki/Crosstalk) from requests messages.
 An immediate reply will make it difficult for WebJack to distinguish the crosstalk from the actual reply.

 ### Known Issues